Kylie Jenner reportedly pregnant with first child

 Kylie Jenner is pregnant, according to reportsPlay Video - 0:36

-The pregnancy was a complete surprise, but a "happy one" for her, sources close to Jenner told People.
+The pregnancy was a complete surprise, but a "happy one" for the youngest Jenner, sources close to the couple reportedly told People.
 A representative for the family could not be reached for comment at this time.

 Jenner began dating Scott after ending a three-year relationship with rapper Tyga this spring.
-She was seen with Scott, who is based in Houston, sitting court side during the NBA Playoffs at the Toyota Center arena in April.
+She was seen with Scott, who lives in Houston, sitting court side during the NBA Playoffs at the Toyota Center arena in April.

-Jenner may be the youngest Kardashian-Jenner sibling but she's already spent plenty of time around younger children, thanks to her role as aunt to six kids, including Kourtney Kardashian's kids Mason, Penelope and Reign, as well as sister Kim's two kids with Kanye West — North and Saint.
+Jenner may be the youngest Kardashian-Jenner child but she's already spent plenty of time around younger kids, thanks to her role as aunt to six little ones, including Kourtney Kardashian's kids Mason, Penelope and Reign, as well as sister Kim's two kids with Kanye West — North and Saint.
 Her brother Rob Kardashian became a father recently, welcoming daughter Dream in 2016.

-On Friday, Jenner re-grammed an illustration from fan @vladyart, depicting a bleach-blonde Jenner holding a little girl — with lipstick smeared all over her face — which many fans have taken as a sign that the makeup mogul is expecting a girl.
+On Friday, Jenner regrammed an illustration from fan @vladyart, depicting a bleach-blonde version of herself holding a little girl — with lipstick smeared all over her face — which many fans have taken as a sign that the young makeup mogul is expecting a daughter early next year.

-So far, however, the Kardashian family has remained mum on social media about the news.
+So far, however, the Kardashian family has remained mum on social media about the pregnancy reports.